ietf-wg-webtrans/webtrans-wg-materials/charter.md

 the above scenarios so as to ensure against creation of new modes of attack.

-The WebTransport API will create requirements on the protocols defined by the IETF WebTransport working group.
 To assist in the coordination with the owners of the WebTransport API, the group will initially develop an overview document containing use cases and requirements in order to clarify the goals of the effort.
+This will include requirements arising from the WebTransport API.
 Feedback will also be solicited at various points along the way in order to ensure the best possible match between the protocol work and the needs of the WebTransport API.